CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Master_LLC_Operating_Agreement.md

 0.1.sec=a Delaware Limited Liability Company

-0.2.sec=THIS LIMITED LIABILITY COMPANY AGREEMENT (this "Agreement") of {Company.Name.Full}, a Delaware limited liability company (the "Company"), is effective as of {EffectiveDate.YMD}, by {Member.Initial.Name.Full}, a {Member.Initial.type} (the "Member") as the initial member of the Company.
+0.2.sec=THIS LIMITED LIABILITY COMPANY AGREEMENT (this "Agreement") of {Company.Name.Full}, a Delaware limited liability company (the "Company"), is effective as of {EffectiveDate.YMD}, by {Member.Initial.US.N,E,A} (the "Member") as the initial member of the Company.

 Why.Ti=RECITALS